jeremyolliver/speedcomplainer/README.md

 * sudo ln -s /usr/bin/speedtest-cli /usr/local/bin/speedtest-cli
 * optional if you are on a raspberry pi (pip install twython)

+## Twitter Account
+You will need to create and account with twitter http://twitter.com you also need to create a new app https://apps.twitter.com/

 ## Configuration
 Configuration is handled by a basic JSON file.
 Things that can be configured are:
 * twitter